 Alternative Format – Books and materials may be needed in an electronic, screen-readable format.
 Students must submit a request for a book or article to the CDR office through their Disability Resource Portal.
 The Alternative Format Coordinator will prepare the materials for the student and deliver them electronically.
 Instructors are responsible to ensure that all posted electronic reading materials are presented in an accessible, screen-readable format.

-Breaks During Lecture and Lab– A student may need to leave class for a disability-related reason.
+Breaks During Lecture and Lab – A student may need to leave class for a disability-related reason.
 The student is expected to do this as discretely as possible.
 This accommodation does not require the entire class to have breaks, only the individual, and only when needed.
+For online students, they must remain visible and on-camera.
+This might include using a camera that faces their back.

 Course Materials in an Alternative Format – This accommodation is provided for an individual with a print disability who needs written material available in a screen-readable, electronic format.
 If the material is graphic, then “Alt Text”, which is a description of an image, graph, or any other visual representation, must be added and is required.